hestiacp/hestiacp/README.md

 [HestiaCP Control Panel](https://www.hestiacp.com/)
 ==================================================

+** Hestia Control Panel is in Beta Release, please take care if you want to use it for productive systems! **

 * HestiaCP is a fork of VestaCP.
 * Main purpose of HestiaCP is to be more secure, better optimized and up to date.
 * HestiaCP is an open source, lightweight hosting control panel.